laczbali/alert-bot/README.md

 **Optional goals**
 - React to messages (eg if person X is mentioned in a message, send a text message)

+**Known issues**
+- Punctuation mark can cause issues in calls in some cases

 # Developer Guide
 **Prerequisites**
 - Visual Studio with web development tools installed